My cats have always lost their collars.

 Can you see how the ID tag is slightly curved and lays nicely on Retro's collar?

 Beastie Bands are kind of hard to find, but you can order them from TheCatConnection.com.
 Here is a link to the product page.
 The Cat Connection has so many different styles available.
-In the Seattle area I know you can get Beastie Bands at the Whole Cat and Kaboodle in Kirkland, WA.
+In the Seattle area I know you can get Beastie Bands at the Whole Cat and Kaboodle in Kirkland, WA and at Petapoluza in Seattle's Freemont neighborhood.
 Do you have a favorite local store that carries Beastie Bands?
 Let us know in the comments section.

 The ID tag can be ordered online, and you can choose color, style and collar width.
 They ship quickly, and it really is a good quality tag.
 I have honestly never had a cat loose one of these flat ID tags.